concur/developer.concur.com/src/api-reference/user/index.markdown

 `records-succeeded`|`string` | | The number of records processed that were successfully added or updated.
 `records-failed`|`string` | | The number of records processed that were not successfully added or updated.

-When any users are successfully added or updated:
+When any users are successfully updated:

 The request will return the UserDetails parent element with a UserInfo element for each successfully added or updated user.
 The UserInfo elements will contain the following child elements: